A complete list of all the martial arts weapons

 • Saber – A single-edged sword with a curved blade

-• Sai – Used both in China and Japan, it is a metal weapon composed commonly by a sharp metal prong and 2 curved sideprongs that start from the handle (but there are various versions); the central block can be have a circular or poligonal section but can even be a blade
+• Sai – Used both in China and Japan, it is a metal weapon composed commonly of a sharp metal prong and 2 curved side-prongs that start from the handle (but there are various versions); the central block can have a circular or polygonal section but can even be a blade

 • Sanjie gun – See 3 section stick